Blake Ferguson (rugby league): Rugby Union

 After being released by the NEC Green Rockets of Japanese Rugby due to pending cocaine possession charges, Ferguson was reportedly set to be offered a contract by the Newcastle Knights for the 2022 NRL season.
 However, it was later reported Newcastle player Dane Gagai, among others, had informed the club they would walk away from their deals if an offer was made to Ferguson.

 Leigh

 On 29 April 2022, RFL Championship side Leigh announced that they had signed Ferguson on a one-year deal until the end of the season.

 On 23 May 2022, Ferguson made his club debut for Leigh and scored four tries as they defeated Workington Town 58-6.

 On 28 May 2022, Ferguson won his first trophy with Leigh, defeating Featherstone 30-16 in the RFL 1895 Cup final at the Tottenham Hotspur Stadium.

 On 28 August 2022, Ferguson scored two tries for Leigh in a 42-4 win over Widnes.

 On 3 October 2022, Ferguson played for Leigh in their Million Pound Game victory over Batley which saw the club promoted back to the Super League.

+Kurri Kurri Bulldogs

+On 3 October 2023, it was reported that he had joined Kurri Kurri Bulldogs.

+On 26 April 2024 it was reported that his contract had been terminated due to gross misconduct.

+The following day, Ferguson signed for a new club, the Wellington Cowboys.